 Category Description Review of policies, processes and risk framework Ensuring regular review of policies relating to modern slavery, ESG and procurement.
 Internal audit process of modern slavery.
 This will involve development of metrics and checks as part of improving the internal review process.
 Staff awareness Monitoring participation and ensuring completion of modern slavery training modules, which have been rolled out to employees.
 Undertake group training or information sessions on modern slavery topics.
-Supplier engagement Monitoring progress in roll-out of supplier Modern Slavery Questionnaire.
+Investee Company and Supplier engagement Reviewing responses of supplier Modern Slavery Questionnaire and identifying high risk areas for modern slavery in the EIT portfolio.
 Level of engagement with suppliers and incorporation of clauses relating to modern slavery into terms of supplier contracts.
+Supporting investee company development of detailed sustainability plans incorporating modern slavery, as well as other ESG risks.
 Review of reported incidents Review of incidents reported from EIT or investee companies.
 Regular review of related policies including the Incident and Breach Management policy and Whistleblowing policy.